InspectorDidi/Cellular-Defense-Automata/README.md

 ![Cellular Defense Automata](https://videoapi-muybridge.vimeocdn.com/animated-thumbnails/image/a3500cff-a00c-4bed-9b67-3297d6579f4b.gif?ClientID=vimeo-core-prod&Date=1613780686&Signature=7cbeef64d18176a5bac00af39cb12dfd5697b118)

-An identical simulation comparing a Coronavirus variant to Ebola. ([Full video](https://vimeo.com/514514010))
+An identical simulation comparing a Coronavirus variant to Ebola.
+The structure in the middle is made out of two layers of dead cells, this structure does appear to be helpful in containing Ebola but not Corona.
+Two layer walls are needed because Corona can move through normal walls. ([Full video](https://vimeo.com/514514010))

 Cellular Defense Automata is a simulation similar to other discrete models of computation like [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) [[R.I.P.](https://www.nytimes.com/2020/04/15/technology/john-horton-conway-dead-coronavirus.html)].